Our Approach to Place-Based Education

-The Southeast Michigan Stewardship Coalition includes K-12 educators and district staff, community partners and community-based organizations, students, university community, municipal organizations and institutions, youth activists and administrators.
-We bring the art and science of Place-Based Education into core practices in schools, and advocate for long term, deep changes to K-12 institutions, colleges and universities, so that these systems serve the benefit of all living systems.
-We believe our schools are centers of possibility and can thrive in sustainable, healthy and just communities.
+The Southeast Michigan Stewardship Coalition (SEMIS) brings together K-12 educators, district staff, community partners, students, universities, municipal organizations, and youth activists.
+We integrate the art and science of Place-Based Education into schools and advocate for deep, long-term changes in K-12 institutions and higher education to serve all living systems.
+We see schools as centers of possibility, capable of thriving in sustainable, healthy, and just communities.

 Anchors of Place-Based Education